 - The denial of ‘political’ agendas is a standard trope, especially under authoritarian regimes where the word connotes divisive haggling against the interests of the united people.

 - However, that fact doesn't connote sinister forces at work.

 - The Minister compares a genuine life sentence, which connotes seriousness of offending and proper punishment, with the fact that someone is embarrassed about a past offence.

 - The establishment of the bureau does not connote a new-found official concern over the shocking conditions facing coal miners.

 Connote does not mean the same as denote.
-Denote refers to the literal, primary meaning of something; connote refers to other characteristics suggested or implied by that thing.
-Thus, one might say that the word ‘mother’ denotes ‘a woman who is a parent’ but connotes qualities such as ‘protection’ and ‘affection.’.
+Whereas denote refers to the literal, primary meaning of something, connote refers to other characteristics suggested or implied by that thing.
+Thus, one might say that a word like mother denotes ‘a woman who is a parent’ but connotes qualities such as protection and affection.

 - Provocations include not only the lack of grammar, but highly disjunctive and often obscure use of line breaks which abandon denotative and connotative functions of words in favour of half swallowed or choked sounds.